You want smart political talk without the meltdowns?

 So you gave a speech, and that's really one of the main reasons I wanted to have you on today at the Heritage Foundation, describing what you call Trumpism.

-If people want to look at it, we have over 75,000 people watched it yesterday at Gingrich Productions.
+We had over 75,000 people watch it yesterday at Gingrich Productions.

 It was also live on C-SPAN.

-And I was um I'm trying to describe the concept that this is about more than just Donald J. Trump.
+And I'm trying to describe the concept that this is about more than just Donald J. Trump.

 To just take, for example, the choice of General Mattis to be Secretary of Defense.

-This will require a waiver for a general officer to serve as Secretary of Defense, which has only been given one other time in nineteen fifty for George Catlin Marshall and during the Korean War.
+This will require a waiver for a general officer to serve as Secretary of Defense, which has only been given one other time in 1950 for George Catalan Marshall and during the Korean War.

-And everybody, Democrats and Republicans alike promptly said Mattis is such a great guy.
+And everybody, Democrats and Republicans alike, probably said, Mattis is such a great guy.

 Of course he's going to get a waiver.

-But Trump's attitude is look, if the law's stupid, change it.
+But Trump's attitude is, look, if the law stupid changes.

-You know, and uh look for example, if we are to break down the Obama presidency in the last eight years and the fact that he used executive orders and and and the presidential fiat to bypass Congress and and separation of powers and co equal branches of government, I would imagine, and this is my breakdown, seventy-five to eighty percent of Obama's agenda could be wiped away with the stroke of a pen, probably in the first few hours of a Trump administration.
+Well, I've got to imagine, you know, look, for example, if we are to break down the Obama presidency in the last eight years and the fact that he used executive orders and a presidential fiat to bypass Congress and separation of powers and co-equal branches of government, I would imagine, and this is my breakdown, 75 to 80 percent of Obama's agenda could be wiped away with the stroke of a pen, probably in the first few hours of a Trump administration.

-And really the only evidence that Barack Obama was in the White House for the last eight years remaining will be that he accumulated more debt than all forty three presidents before him combined and his judicial appointments.
+And really, the only evidence that Barack Obama was in the White House for the last eight years remaining will be that he accumulated more debt than all 43 presidents before him combined and his judicial appointments.

-Well, there's gonna be a very nice portrait.
+Well, there's going to be a very nice portrait.

 Okay, so a portrait.